icopy-site/awesome/docs/awesome/awesome-cl.md

 Graph databases
 ---------------

+* [cl-agraph](https://github.com/vseloved/cl-agraph), a minimal client for [AllegroGraph](https://allegrograph.com/).
+AllegroGraph is a horizontally distributed, multi-model (document and graph), entity-event knowledge graph technology.
+It is proprietary and has a free version with a limit of 5 million triples.
+* [cl-neo4j](https://github.com/kraison/cl-neo4j) - neo4j RESTFUL client interface.
+* [vivace-graph](https://github.com/kraison/vivace-graph-v3) - graph database & Prolog implementation.
+Takes design inspiration from CouchDB, neo4j and AllegroGraph.
+It implements an ACID-compliant object graph model with user-defined indexes and map-reduce views.
+It also implements a master / slave replication scheme for redundancy and horizontal read scaling.
+Querying the graph is accomplished via a number of Lisp methods or via a Prolog-like query language.
+[MIT][200].
 * [facts](https://github.com/cl-facts/facts) - an in-memory graph database with transactions and rollbacks, logging/replay and dumping/loading to/from disk.
-No licence specified.

-Of course, there is [AllegroGraph](https://allegrograph.com/) (proprietary).
+BSD-style license (ISC).

 Wrappers